joaquincpp/reign-frontend-challenge/README.md

 ## Comments & considerations

-* UI based on <a href="https://zpl.io/2vJKgqQ">Zeplin's shared project</a>.
+* UI based on <a href="https://zpl.io/2vJKgqQ" target="_blank">Zeplin's shared project</a>.
 * The developed UI is responsive and based on the design's base resolution, which is 1440x1024 pixels.
 * No UI framework was used, HTML/CSS only for building UI components.
 * CSS Modules were used to apply components styles.
 * Used style breakpoints are 1280px and 960px.
-* Prefered using SVG than PNG to ensure there's no pixelation on icons (except the ones on the dropdown, since they are not provided on Zeplin).
+* Preferred using SVG than PNG to ensure there's no pixelation on icons (except the ones on the dropdown, since they are not provided on Zeplin).
 * News dropdown selector was made from scratch to ensure design fidelity on all devices.
 * Used Airbnb JS Style Guide (ESLint rules, including ECMAScript 6+ and React).
 * Only two libraries were used (axios to fetch API data, and moment.js to format the news publication elapsed time.)